Eccard Freiherr von Gablenz: Early career

 Baron von Gablenz joined the 1st (Emperor Alexander) Guards Grenadiers (Kaiser Alexander Garde-Grenadier-Regiment Nr.
 1) as an officer cadet (Fahnenjunker) at the beginning of April 1910 and was promoted to lieutenant (Leutnant) on 18 August 1911 with a patent from 20 August 1909.
 He served as an officer in 1912, among other things, as a regimental adjutant, in the First World War among other things on the staff of the Chief of the General Staff of the Field Army (Stab des Chefs des Generalstabes des Feldheeres).

-After the end of the war he was retained as a captain (Hauptmann) in the Reichswehr, initially from 1921 as chief of the 12th MG Company (12.
+After the end of the war von Gablenz was retained as a captain (Hauptmann) in the Reichswehr, initially from 1921 as chief of the 12th MG Company (12.
 MG-Kompanie) in the 9th (Prussian) Infantry Regiment (9.
 (Preußisches) Infanterie-Regiment); future Infantry Regiment 9 Potsdam.
 From 1925 to 1927 he was a regimental adjutant in Infantry Regiment 9.
 On January 1, 1929 he was promoted to major and took over the 3rd Battalion of his regiment.
 In 1931 he was in command of Military District II, responsible for border protection in the Grenzmark.
 Promoted to lieutenant colonel (Oberstleutnant) in April 1933, he became a colonel (Oberst) exactly two years later.

-From 1st December 1935 to 23 November 1938 he was in command of the Paderborn Infantry Regiment, later the 18th Infantry Regiment.
-On August 1, 1938, he was promoted to major general.
+From 1 December 1935 to 23 November 1938 he was in command of the Paderborn Infantry Regiment, later the 18th Infantry Regiment.
+On August 1, 1938, von Gablenz was promoted to major general.
 Then he was initially in command of Army Service 5 (Heeresdienststelle 5) in Dresden, which was responsible for the border section to Czechoslovakia.

-On 15 March 1939, the day of the German annexation of Czechoslovakia, Radola Gajda contacted Gablenz and promised him loyalty and cooperation.
-The reason for this was that Gablenz became commandant of Prague from April 1939.
+On 15 March 1939, the day of the German annexation of Czechoslovakia, Radola Gajda contacted von Gablenz and promised him loyalty and cooperation.
+The reason for this was that von Gablenz became commandant of Prague from April 1939.
 However, it was later pointed out to Gajda that he was not an official representative, and contact was broken off.
 For a short time he was the commander of the Combat Group Netze (Kampfgruppe Netze, also known as Brigade Netze), which had been formed in September 1939 from the Border Guard Section Command 2 (Grenzschutz-Abschnittskommando 2), and was temporarily also the local commander of Bromberg.